 Nevin Martin became a member of the technical staff at Sandia National Laboratories at the start of 2017 after working as a graduate intern for 1.5 years.
 She holds a M.S. in Statistics from the University of New Mexico and a B.S. in Finance from the University of Arizona.
 At Sandia, Nevin supports a wide range of projects that include work in uncertainty quantification (UQ), design and analysis of computer experiments, statistical computing, and data visualization.

 Lyndsay Shand joined Sandia National Laboratories as a statistician in June of 2017.
 She earned her Ph.D. in Statistics from the University of Illinois-Urbana Champaign and holds a B.S. in Math and B.A. in Spanish from Bucknell University.
-Prior to Sandia, Lyndsay started a pro bono consulting organization to help local and national nonprofits and was a R&D statistical intern at Dow Chemical and Dow AgroSciences.
+Prior to Sandia, Lyndsay was a statistical consultant to non-profits and an R&D statistician at Dow Chemical and Dow AgroSciences.
 Her Ph.D. work involved space-time methods for environmental data and Bayesian hierarchical space-time models applied to disease data.
-At Sandia, Lyndsay supports a variety of research projects through the design and analysis of experiments (DOEx), data visualization and modeling, and many other statistical methodologies.
-Her research interests include spatial, temporal and space-time statistics.
+Lyndsay’s research interests include spatial, spatio-temporal statistics and Bayesian hierarchical models applied to the health, environmental and material sciences.

 Derek Tucker joined Sandia National Laboratories in 2014.
 He has a B.S. and M.S. in Electrical Engineering form Colorado State University, and a Ph.D. in Statistics from the Florida State University.
 His Ph.D. work involved the development of elastic functional data analysis methods.
 Before joining Sandia he worked at Naval Surface Warfare Center Panama City Division (NSWC-PCD), Panama City, FL, USA developing algorithms for processing and analyzing synthetic aperture sonar data.
 At Sandia, he supports a variety of national defense programs by providing statistical expertise in model construction, signal processing, and image registration.
 His research is focused on pattern theoretic approaches to problems in image analysis, computer vision, signal processing, and functional data analysis.